 Emergency Medicine Journal Club provides a forum for critical evaluation of the scientific literature of Emergency Medicine and an opportunity to review the scientific basis for the management of emergency conditions.
 Journal Club is held on a Tuesday evening each month.
 During PGY-2, residents are responsible for developing a Journal Club presentation centered around a clinical question.

-The September Core Lecture Series is presented each year for the first-year emergency medicine residents.
+The September Core Education Series is presented each year for the first-year emergency medicine residents.
 Lectures and workshops on the major emergency medicine core curriculum areas are presented over the course of the month.
-Interns are also assigned to Emergency Departments shifts in our four major training sites.

-In February, the Advanced Core Lecture Series is offered for second-year residents.
+In February, the Advanced Core Education Series is offered for second-year residents.
 This is a week-long course that includes hands-on interactive simulation labs, advanced EKG reading, and in-depth radiology, orthopedic, and ophthalmology workshops.